 These requirements are necessary to help make sure that the surveillance system remains operational and effective.
 Monitoring the battery health will help prevent any potential loss of power or malfunction of the units.
-Prompt alerts to site personnel will allow for any necessary actions to be taken promptly, so that there can be reliable surveillance coverage.
+Prompt alerts to site personnel will allow for any necessary actions to be taken promptly, ensuring reliable surveillance coverage.